konflux-ci/architecture/ADR/0044-spdx-support.md

 However when the document is copied to a container.
 It would make sense to provide a link to the document container

 ##### Package.downloadLocation
 downloadLocation is URI which provides way how to download the package.
-When creating SPDX document locally via syft, this information is not available.
-Also syft doesn't provide anything to this field.
+This is not always available, and it's not clear if it's useful.
 Therefore it's set to `NOASSERTION`.

 #### Merging SPDX